yorkie-team/yorkie-js-sdk/yorkie-js-sdk.client.sync.md

 ## Client.sync() method

-`sync` pushes local changes of the attached documents to the Agent and receives changes of the remote replica from the agent then apply them to local documents.
+`sync` pushes local changes of the attached documents to the server and receives changes of the remote replica from the server then apply them to local documents.

 <b>Signature:</b>